 Heavy metals, such as copper, zinc, mercury, cadmium, nickel, lead, chromium and arsenic, can be found in many wastewater sources including, printed circuit board manufacturing, electroplating & surface finishing, copper polishing, paint manufacturing, wood preservatives and stormwater runoff.

-REMOTOX® is a calcium polysulfide based liquid that consists of multiple sulfur compounds, which strongly bond to heavy metals in water.
+Remotox® is a water-soluble liquid that consists of multiple sulfur compounds, which strongly bond to these highly soluble metals.
 The metal sulfides formed have a very low solubility and persist as stable solids, which allows for a more environmentally sound disposal.

-When mixed with water, REMOTOX decomposes to form bisulfide, aqueous hydrogen sulfide and other sulfur compounds, Heavy metal ions are precipitated as metal sulfide by these breakdown products.
-Metal sulfides are far less soluble than metal hydroxides.
+When mixed with water, Remotox decomposes to form bisulfide, aqueous hydrogen sulfide and other sulfur compounds.
+Most heavy metal ions are precipitated as metal sulfides by these breakdown products.
+Metal sulfides are much less soluble than metal hydroxides.
 Metal hydroxides change solubility with changes in pH.
 Metal sulfides remain insoluble within a wide pH range.
 See Solubility of Metal Hydroxides and Sulfides as a Function of pH.
 In the case of chromium, Remotox reduces hexavalent chromium to trivalent state which then precipitates as chromium hydroxide in a one-step reaction; therefore, no need for sodium bisulfite, metabisulfite, sulfur dioxide or sulfuric acid.
 See Overall Effectiveness of Water Treatment Process for Cr(III) and Cr(VI).

-While effective treatment can be achieved over a wide pH range, best results are typically obtained within water sytem pH 7-10.
+While effective treatment can be achieved over a wide pH range, best results are typically obtained within water system pH 7-10.
 Ensuring adequate contact time and thorough mixing is critical to successful treatment.
 Dewatering the resulting precipitate can be expedited by employing an anionic flocculant.
-Please ask us for flocculants suitable for use with REMOTOX.